Analysis - Salafis sense best is yet to come in Egypt vote

 The Gama'a, strongly opposed to violence these days, is now seeking a say in Egypt's future through parliament.

 But it isn't doing as well as the Nour Party.
-Gama'a candidates will proceed to run-offs for five seats next week, said Sheikh Assem Abdel-Maged, a Gama'a leader, in his 50s, who spent half his life in prison for a role in the Sadat killing.
+Gama'a candidates will proceed to run-offs for five seats next week, Sheikh Assem Abdel-Maged, a Gama'a leader, in his fifties and who spent half his life in prison for a role in the Sadat killing, told Reuters.

 As expected, the most successful of all the Islamist groups is the Muslim Brotherhood, founded in 1928 and seen as the Muslim world's first contemporary Islamist group.